Sammy Corporation: Corporal changes as Sammy Corporation

 Sammy Corporation aided in the establishment of Joyco Systems Corporation, a company dedicated in the development of equipment for pachinko and pachislot machines.
 During this time, Sammy Corporation also established subsidiaries outside Japan, Sammy Europe Limited was established in London, UK and Sammy Entertainment Inc., was established in Los Angeles, USA.
 Within this year, Sammy Design Co., Ltd., was established as a subsidiary for Shuko Electronics Co., Ltd. During this time, it also began their operations in the official i-mode site, "Sammy 777 Town,".
 In this year, Sammy launched a pachislot machine called Juoh: the first with AT functions.

 In 2002, Sammy developed 3D graphics display system for their pachinko and pachislot machines.
 Sammy's American subsidiary changed its name from Sammy Holding Co., Inc., to Sammy Studio, Inc., and relocated to San Diego, California, USA.

 During 2003, Sammy was in talks with gaming conglomerate Sega to be part of the Sammy company.
 Despite Sega publicly declining the offer because the two companies lacked synergies, a takeover occurred in which Sammy purchased a 22.4 per cent stake in Sega from the company's one-time parent company, CSK.
 Sammy CEO, Hajime Satomi stated in a public statement that "In the future, we may take an additional stake in Sega," and that Sammy would not "Rule out the possibility of making Sega a subsidiary".

 During mid-2004, Sammy bought a controlling share in Sega Corporation at a cost of $1.1 billion, creating the new company Sega Sammy Holdings, an entertainment conglomerate.
 Since then, Sega and Sammy became subsidiaries of the aforementioned holding company, with both operating independently, while the executive departments merged.
-Sammy handed its video game business to Sega to focus on pachinkos and pachislots only.
+Sammy handed its video game and arcade business to Sega to focus on pachinkos and pachislots only.
 The copyright to the back catalogue of Sammy's video games is owned by Sega.